raspberrypilearning/microbit-button-trigger/en/step_1.md

 })
 ```

-Within the `on button pressed`{:class="microbitinput"} you can add the action you want to happen.
+You can add the action you want to happen within the `on button pressed`{:class="microbitinput"} block.

 ```microbit
 input.onButtonPressed(Button.A, function () {